kdv123/TextPredictorPython/README.md

 # WordPredictor
-Library for performing word and chracter level predictions, with the help of kenlm (Language model inference code by Kenneth Heafield, kenlm at kheafield.com).
+This class can make word and chracter level predictions based on an N-gram language mode.
+Language modeling is done using the [KenLM library](https://kheafield.com/code/kenlm/).

 ## System requirements
 1. pip